The Muppets (2011 film): Accolades

+Bret McKenzie won an Academy Award for the song "Man or Muppet", beating out "Real in Rio" from Rio.
+"Life's a Happy Song" and "Pictures in my Head" were also included in the Academy's shortlist for Best Original Song.
+Although it was the fourth Muppet film to receive an Oscar nomination, this was the first time a Muppet film had won an Academy Award.
+It was the first Muppet film nominated for Best Original Song since 1981's The Great Muppet Caper and the first time a Muppet film in general had been nominated for any kind of Academy Award since 1984's The Muppets Take Manhattan.

 Sequel

 In March 2012, after the critical and commercial success of the film, Disney secured a deal with Bobin and Stoller to direct and write, respectively, a new installment.
 Later that month, Segel stated that he would have no involvement in the sequel.
 On April 24, Disney officially announced that the sequel was in development and that Ricky Gervais, Ty Burrell, and Tina Fey were cast in the film, with Hoberman and Lieberman returning as producers, as well as McKenzie returning to write the film's songs.
 Muppets Most Wanted was released on March 21, 2014.